FAA tells Boeing to fix 747-8 software to avoid crash

 Without hydraulic pressure, the reversers may not stow fully and might redeploy, which “could result in inadequate climb performance at an altitude insufficient for recovery, and consequent uncontrolled flight into terrain,” the FAA said.

-Among passenger carriers, Lufthansa (LHAG.DE) is the largest operator, with 11.
-An airline spokesman said it had been informed of the directive and was checking to what extent its fleet of 747-8s was affected.
-He added the group was also considering its response to the FAA.
+Among passenger carriers, Lufthansa is the largest operator, with 11.
+It said its planes were unaffected by the directive.

+“GE has confirmed that all our engines already have the software update that is required by the FAA,” a spokesman said on Wednesday.

-China’s Cathay Pacific (0293.HK) has 13 freighters and Cargolux, based in Luxembourg, has nine.
+China’s Cathay Pacific has 13 freighters and Cargolux, based in Luxembourg, has nine.

 Shares of Boeing were up 0.5 percent at $124.01 in afternoon trading.

-Reporting by Ros Krasny and Alwyn Scott; Additional reporting by Peter Maushagen in Frankfurt; Editing by Susan Heavey, Tom Brown and Lisa Von Ahn
+Reporting by Ros Krasny and Alwyn Scott; Additional reporting by Peter Maushagen and Victoria Bryan in Frankfurt; Editing by Lisa Von Ahn and Erica Billingham